Avsnitt

 See omnystudio.com/listener for privacy information.

-This episode originally aired in May, 2025.
+This episode was originally published in January, 2025.

 If you enjoy 7am, the best way you can support us is by making a contribution at 7ampodcast.com.au/support.